 Turn a walk in the park into a city safari thanks to these top tips from our park rangers.
-Here are five fantastic creatures for kids to look out for in our parks and gardens this summer.
+Here are five fantastic creatures to look out for in our parks and gardens this summer.

 1. Sacred kingfishers